vefunder/protocol-research-review/articles/axelar_network/axelar_network.md

 ### Exploring Axelar Protocol in more depth: A practical exploration

 A high-level understanding of Axelar is necessary to conceptualise the risk to Curve LPs.
-To understand [Axelar and the respective protocol components](https://axelar.network/blog/an-introduction-to-the-axelar-network), this section will go over a cross-chain general [message passing request](https://docs.axelar.dev/learn/network/flow) initiated by a dApp or a user.
+To understand [Axelar and the respective protocol components](https://axelar.network/blog/an-introduction-to-the-axelar-network), this section will go over the [flow of a cross-chain request](https://docs.axelar.dev/learn/network/flow) initiated by a dApp or a user, whether sending a token or any other arbitrary data.

 |![image alt](https://i.imgur.com/QcMgjtP.jpg "Axelar Technology Stack")|
 |-------|